exonum/exonum/README.md

 as unstable or experimental.
 Such APIs may be removed or changed in a semantically non-breaking release (for example, a minor release) of the corresponding crate.
+Similarly, nominally public APIs that are hidden from the docs via `#[doc(hidden)]` are considered unstable and thus exempt from semantic versioning limitations.

 ## Contributing